farisNassif/FourthYear_TheoryOfAlgorithims/README.md

 * <b>Week Ten</b>
 	* After multiple attempts and testing of different endian solutions one was found that successfully extracts individual bytes from each input value in little endian [[19]](https://stackoverflow.com/a/17913021).
 Following the implementation of the little endian solution and some changes to the 32 bit output value array the program successfully output correct MD5 values.
 Once it correctly worked I again began to refactor and comment as much code as I could, included a menu that allowed easy traversal and multiple input options and began to perform more [tests](#testing) against the project to verify results.
 * <b>Week Thirteen</b>
 	* Following the sudden societial change, the project scope has been revised.
 This revision includes additional command-line argument functionality, a document containing a report on the overall project with a fixed structure as well as amplified testing.
 This week I got to work on the command line functionality.
-After researching and learning about the ```getopt()``` function which is used to parse command line arguments [[22]](https://www.gnu.org/software/libc/manual/html_node/Example-of-Getopt.html).
+After researching and learning about the ```getopt()``` function which is used to parse command line arguments [[22]](https://www.gnu.org/software/libc/manual/html_node/Example-of-Getopt.html) [[23]](https://www.youtube.com/watch?v=SjyR74lbZOc&t=).
 I attempted to implement some basic arguments and code, however after further resarch discovered the ```getopt() long``` option.
-Instead of the traditional ```md5.exe -h``` method of invoking command line functions, it would allow long arguments including ```md5.exe --help```, allowing for more possibilities including ```md5.exe --hashfile <path_to_file.txt>``` [[23]](https://www.youtube.com/watch?v=SjyR74lbZOc&t=)[[24]](https://www.gnu.org/software/libc/manual/html_node/Getopt-Long-Option-Example.html).
+Instead of, for example, running ```md5.exe -h``` for help, it would allow long arguments including ```md5.exe --help```, allowing for more possibilities including ```md5.exe --hashfile <path_to_file.txt>``` [[24]](https://www.gnu.org/software/libc/manual/html_node/Getopt-Long-Option-Example.html).
 I felt this to be a cleaner and more straight forward method of implementing the arguments.

 ## Testing
 The project was tested on both Linux and Windows machines to ensure portability and accuracy.
 The results were also compared against external MD5 calculation sources [[20]](https://www.md5hashgenerator.com/) [[21]](http://www.md5.cz/).